Privacy policy

 • When connecting calendar services

-To enable this functionality, you will be asked to provide your Google or Microsoft account credentials and authorize the API integration, or, for iCloud (Apple) calendars, to set up an app-specific password for the connection.
-By using the Google Calendar API, the Microsoft Outlook integration, or the iCloud (Apple) connection, we can access your calendar events and display them on our website.
-We take appropriate measures to ensure that your calendar events are treated confidentially and processed in accordance with applicable data protection laws.
-Please note that we do not have access to your Microsoft or Google account credentials and that you can deactivate and delete the integration at any time by removing these connections within connactz or from your Microsoft/Google account settings, or by changing or removing the app-specific password for Apple.
+To enable this functionality, you sign in with Google or Microsoft and authorize the API integration; for iCloud (Apple) calendars, you set up an app-specific password for the connection.
+Please note that we do not have access to your Microsoft or Google account password and that you can deactivate and delete the integration at any time by removing these connections within connactz or from your Microsoft/Google account settings, or by changing or removing the app-specific password for Apple.

 The use or disclosure of information obtained through Google APIs to other apps is subject to the Google API Services User Data Policy (available at https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes) and the Limited Use requirements.